 The Louisiana Department of Revenue ("LDR") is disputing Gulfport's severance tax payments to the State of Louisiana from the sale of oil under fixed price contracts during the years 2005 to 2007.
 The LDR maintains that Gulfport paid approximately \$1,800,000 less in severance taxes under fixed price terms than the severance taxes Gulfport would have had to pay had it paid severance taxes on the oil at the contracted market rates only.
 Gulfport has denied any liability to the LDR for underpayment of severance taxes and has maintained that it was entitled to enter into the fixed price contracts with unrelated third parties and pay severance taxes based upon the proceeds received under those contracts.
 Gulfport has maintained its right to contest any final assessment or suit for collection if brought by the State.
 On April 20, 2009, the LDR filed a lawsuit in the 15th Judicial District Court, Lafayette Parish, in Louisiana against Gulfport seeking \$2,275,729 in severance taxes, plus interest and court costs.
-Gulfport has until May 11, 2009 to file a response.
-Gulfport continues to deny any liability to the LDR for underpayment of severance taxes and intends to vigorously defend itself in the lawsuit.
+Gulfport filed a response denying any liability to the LDR for underpayment of severance taxes and is defending itself in the lawsuit.
+The case is in the early stages of discovery.

 In November 2006, Cudd Pressure Control, Inc. ("Cudd") filed a lawsuit against Gulfport and Great White Pressure Control LLC, its affiliate, among others, in the 129th Judicial District Harris County, Texas.
 The lawsuit was subsequently removed to the United States District Court for the Southern District of Texas (Houston Division).
 The lawsuit alleges RICO violations and several other causes of action relating to an affiliate company's employment of several former Cudd employees and seeks unspecified monetary damages and injunctive relief.
 The defendants in the suit are Ronnie Roles, Rocky Roles, Steve Winters, Bert Ballard, Nelson Britton, Michael Fields, Great White Pressure Control LLC, and Gulfport.
 On stipulation by the parties, the plaintiff's RICO claim was dismissed without prejudice by order of the court on February 14, 2007.
 Gulfport filed a motion for summary judgment on October 5, 2007.
 The court entered a final interlocutory judgment in favor of all defendants, including Gulfport, on April 8, 2008.
 On November 3, 2008, Cudd filed its appeal with the U.S. Court of Appeals for the Fifth Circuit.
 The defendants filed their response appellate brief on December 19, 2008, and Cudd filed its reply brief on January 19, 2009.
 Subsequently, on April 22, 2009, the Fifth Circuit requested briefing and oral argument to discuss whether the lower court abused its discretion by exercising supplemental jurisdiction once the RICO claim (the sole federal claim) had been dismissed.
 The Company filed its brief on April 24, 2009 and oral arguments were held on April 28, 2009.
-Gulfport is currently awaiting the Fifth Circuit's ruling on these matters.
+The Fifth Circuit vacated the district court decision finding, among other things, that the district court should not have entered summary judgment without first allowing more discovery.
+The case was recently remanded back to the district court, and Cudd filed a motion to remand the case to state court, which is currently pending.